monkrus/nlp_jsgf_rus/README.md

 To better understand the parsing process, keep in mind:

-- Rules containing named entities that are used within the music play intent are used as tags for those entities (in this grammar, it applies to <artist> and <song>).
+Rules containing named entities that are used within the music play intent are used as tags for those entities (in this grammar, it applies to <artist> and <song>).
-- Everything else is tagged as unknown (<unk>) by the parser.
+Everything else is tagged as unknown (<unk>) by the parser.

-Tasks:
+- **TASKS**

 Task 1: Extend the English Grammar
 1.1 Extend the English JSGF grammar to cover at least the following utterances: